GKO95/GKO95.github.io/_articles/programming/PRGMING_Cpp.md

 }
 ```

-C and C++ language is originated from UNIX platform which is different from Windows platform.
+C/C++ language is originated from UNIX platform which is different from Windows platform.
 Meaning, certain language characters (e.g. Greek, Cyrillic characters) may not be fully supported due to different encoding on `main()` entry point.

 ### `WinMain()` Function